BUMETCS673/CS673F23TEAM6/team.md

+####Theerarun Tubnonghee (Steve)
+Goodday, everyone.
+My name is Theerarun Tubnonghee.
+I go by “Steve”.
+I did my CS undergrad at University of Colorado at Boulder.
+I have experienced — but not proficient — some of React/JS, python, and such.
+I have my side jobs as a freelance designer and media production teamlead, so I am good — I think — with management stuff and UX/UI design.
+Recently, I work on this website project for the in-ear monitor company in Thailand.
+You guys can check it out www.arcciem.com or www.arcciem-custom.co .
+It is just in early stage so don’t be too harsh on me haha.
+Anyway, I am glad to be on the team and want to learn from you guys !

 ####Chenyang Lyu
 Hi, my name is Chenyang Lyu.
 My major is CS.
 This is my last semester in BU.
 I could do react and python.
 I am looking forward to develop a project with you guys!